Zangeti/TextureBase/README.md

 ### Wild Cards (\*)

 **This is not necessary to get your texturepack working**.
 I recommend reading up on this however if you are intrested in what other things TextureBase can do for you (such as Wild Cards in directory/fiile names in config.lua data table).
-If you are not finding the config.lua data table syntax above is making it unpractical / impossible to implement what you want, **[SKIP THIS SECTION](#youre-done)**
+If you are not finding the config.lua data table syntax above is making it unpractical / impossible to implement what you want, **[SKIP THIS SECTION](#youre-done)**<br/>
-**Wild Cards increase your flexibility in defining folders to be retextured in the config.lua data table**
+**Wild Cards increase your flexibility in defining folders to be retextured in the config.lua data table**<br/>

-- Wild Cards allow for parts of a string to be unknown, which is denoted by an \* (asterix)
+- Wild Cards allow for parts of a string to be unknown, which is denoted by an \* (asterix)<br/>
-- Here are some wild card examples:
+- Here are some wild card examples:<br/>
     ```lua
     "*" -- the whole name can be anything; all strings are included
     "character*" -- the name must start with "character" and end with an unknown string (which may just be "")